CNMNetBootcamp/web-task-2-phone-application-weswebbert/README.md

 ## Additional challenges -- Complete the above first and then try these
 1. Accept an image of a phone as a property: https://docs.microsoft.com/en-us/aspnet/core/mvc/models/file-uploads?view=aspnetcore-2.1
 2. Create a tag helper for one of the properties: https://docs.microsoft.com/en-us/aspnet/core/mvc/views/tag-helpers/intro?view=aspnetcore-2.1
-3. Create a new view that displays all the phones using a nicer looking details view, think of an amazon search result, not tutprial for this but can be done easily enough
+3. Create a new view that displays all the phones using a nicer looking details view, think of an amazon search result, no tutorial for this but can be done easily enough